SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 * What is the current/working directory just by looking the prompt?
 * Check the name of your working directory with `pwd` command?
+* On the console, type your 2 first linux commands to get data necessary for the next (we will explain the two commands latter):
+{% highlight bash %}
+cp /scratch/LINUX-TP/LINUX-TP.tar.gz .
+{% endhighlight %}

 -----------------------